The California Supreme Court has upheld the ban on gay marriage in California.

 They surface as a result of events.

-I mean we don't need our own Obama.
+I mean, we don't need our own Obama.

-You're you you're you're reacting.
+You're reacting.

-But we're not this this they.
+But we're not this they.

-That's uh sadly that's uh that's not how it works.
+Sadly, that's not how it works.

 And besides, who are we?